KarelVendla/ChatApp/README.md

 # ChatApp

-Chat app created by following <a href="https://pusher.com/tutorials/chat-laravel">tutorial</a>
+A Laravel application created by following <a href="https://pusher.com/tutorials/chat-laravel">pusher tutorial</a>.

+Additionally i created a function for changing username.

+# What I Learned

+* Laravel framework